attila-lendvai/maru/doc/vm.md

 ### Boxing/Unboxing

+TODO this needs some pondering and may change...

-In the kernel code (i.e. the code that implements the Maru VM), all values should be passed and returned as boxed OOP's, except:
+Inside the kernel code (i.e. the code that implements the Maru VM), all values should be passed and returned as boxed OOP's, except:

  - `<long>` is always expected and returned as an unboxed integer.

-`define-primitive-function` automatically unboxes `<long>` and `<target-vm-pointer>`, unless otherwise requested.
+Unless otherwise requested (using `nounbox`), the `define-exposed-function` macro automatically unboxes the types that have an unboxer specified in `*primitive-function-type-accessors*`;
+currently these are:
+  - `<long>`
+  - `<target-vm-pointer>`

+The unboxing of other types must be done by a case-by-case basis to handle their more complex internal structure.

 ### Value representations

+Here's a table of how some special values are represented inside the VM and the target:

+- *false*
+  - VM: (), i.e. the empty list.
+The `false` symbol is bound to it.

+  - target: the 0 integer.
+While bootstrapping, in the target namespace `'false` is bound to 0.
+This means that wherever `false` is used the compiler will emit a literal zero integer (i.e. it's untagged, it's really just a zero in the target domain).

+- *true*
+  - VM: The `true` symbol is bound to itself; i.e. writing `true` in the lisp code will resolve to the `true` symbol.

-The *false* value on the Lisp side, i.e. the empty list, is represented as the 0 integer on the target side.
-The *false* symbol in the target namespace is bound to 0, while on the Lisp side it is bound to ().
-This allows us to have a *true* and *false* global binding in both worlds, and in the target *false* can be put in the slots of heap objects (because 0 = (), i.e. it's a valid Lisp object).
+  - target: `true` is bound to 1.

+This allows us to have a *true* and *false* global binding in both domains, and in the target *false* can be put as-is in the slots of heap objects (because 0 = (), i.e. it's a valid Lisp object on the VM side).